 By Claire from Claire Pins Travel

-The iconic Chateau Frontenac hotel is situated high on a rock formation overlooking the St. Lawrence River and it is surrounded by the historic 19th century buildings of the Upper Town in Old Quebec City.
+The iconic Chateau Frontenac hotel is situated high on a rock formation overlooking the St. Lawrence River, and the historic 19th-century buildings of the Upper Town in Old Quebec City surround it.

-The hotel was developed for the Canadian Pacific Railway in the 19th century as part of a series of hotels designed to attract more visitors and construction was completed in 1893.
-While the hotel itself is not a UNESCO site, it has been designated as a National Historic Site of Canada since 1981.
+The hotel was developed for the Canadian Pacific Railway in the 19th century as part of a series of hotels designed to attract more visitors, and construction was completed in 1893.
+While the hotel is not a UNESCO site, it has been designated a National Historic Site of Canada since 1981.

-This Château Style building was designed by Bruce Price and the architecture reflects elements of historical French castles, including many towers, turrets and a sharply-pitched roof with spires.
+Bruce Price designed this Château Style building, and the architecture reflects elements of historical French castles, including many towers, turrets, and a sharply-pitched roof with spires.

 You can visit inside the hotel as part of a guided historical tour or book a stay as a guest in one of the 611 rooms and suites.
-The lower level hosts some museum style exhibits and the expansive Dufferin Terrace behind the hotel offers beautiful views of the St. Lawrence River.
-The hotel is one kilometre from the Quebec City train and bus terminal, which can be reached in about three hours from Montreal or eight to ten hours from Toronto.
+The lower level hosts some museum-style exhibits, and the expansive Dufferin Terrace behind the hotel offers beautiful views of the St. Lawrence River.
+The hotel is one kilometer from the Quebec City train and bus terminal, which can be reached in about three hours from Montreal or eight to ten hours from Toronto.

 By Cosette from KarsTravels

 The Montmorency Falls are just outside of Québec City in the province of Québec.
 They’re situated in the Parc de la Chute-Montmorency.
 The falls are reachable by car, there’s a parking lot close by.
-There are several busses going this way from the center of Québec City.
+Several buses are going this way from the center of Québec City.

-Although less famous and grand compared to Niagara Falls, the Montmorency Falls are 30 meters (98 feet) higher than Niagara Falls.
+Although less famous and grand than Niagara Falls, the Montmorency Falls are 30 meters (98 feet) higher than Niagara Falls.
 They measure 84 meters (276 feet).

-The falls are at the mouth of the Montmorency River, where it flows into the St. Lawrence River.
-It has 2 drops, the second drop plunges over a cliff into the St. Lawrence River.
+The falls are at the mouth of the Montmorency River, which flows into the St. Lawrence River.
+It has two drops, the second drop plunges over a cliff into the St. Lawrence River.
 It’s a perfect stop on a Toronto to Halifax Road Trip.

-In the park the falls are visible from different perspectives.
+In the park, the falls are visible from different perspectives.
 Over the crest of the falls is a suspension bridge, on which there are beautiful views.
-By crossing this bridge you have access to both sides of the park.
+Crossing this bridge gives you access to both sides of the park.
 There’s a funicular that brings you to the top of the falls.
-Further there’s a zipline, viewpoints, staircases and a Via Ferrata.
-In short enough ways to enjoy the Montmorency Falls.
+Further, there’s a zipline, viewpoints, staircases, and a Via Ferrata.
+In short, enough ways to enjoy Montmorency Falls.

 Have you ever wanted to see 40ft tall tides?
 Maybe not before, but now you do!

 Along the coast of New Brunswick lies the Bay of Fundy.
 This natural wonder sees the highest tides in the world, with daily levels rising and falling by an average of 35ft.
-Every day, the ocean sucks out thousands of gallons of water, lowering the tide to the point that a kilometer of the shore is uncovered.
+Every day, the ocean sucks out thousands of gallons of water, lowering the tide so that a kilometer of the shore is uncovered.
 Then it returns the rushing water with crushingly powerful waves.